-OceanGate Foundation is proud to support the efforts of OceanGate in its quest to pioneer the next generation of manned submersibles through the innovative use of materials and modern technology.
-OceanGate’s technology enables exploration.
-Here’s a look at the different submersibles developed by OceanGate.
-Read more on the OceanGate website.
+OceanGate Foundation is proud to support opportunities for scientific and archaeological research using OceanGate Inc. submersibles as a research platform.
+OceanGate Inc’s pioneering use of advanced materials and technologies provides a wide variety of researchers with unprecedented opportunities for deep sea exploration.
+Here’s a look at the different submersibles developed by OceanGate Inc. Read more on the OceanGate website.

 4,000 meters / 13,123 feet

 Titan is a revolutionary carbon fiber and titanium submersible with a depth range of 4,000 meters that provides access to 50 percent of the world’s oceans.
 Titan ushers in a new era of manned submersible exploration and is the only sub in the world that can take five crew members to these depths.